 Every year, more than 4.5 million Americans — more than half of which are children — are bitten by dogs.
 As part of the National Dog Bite Prevention Week® coalition, American Humane is encouraging adults to protect both children and dogs, and learn the importance of responsible pet ownership.

 Dogs can bite for many reasons, including improper care and/or a lack of socialization.
-All dogs, even well-trained, gentle dogs, are capable of biting however when provoked, especially when eating, sleeping or caring for puppies.
-Thus, even when a bite is superficial or classified as “provoked,” dogs may be abandoned or euthanized.
-Therefore, it’s vitally important to keep both children and dogs safe by preventing dog bites wherever possible.
+All dogs, even well-trained, gentle dogs, are capable of biting when provoked, especially when eating, sleeping or caring for their puppies.
+Even when a bite is superficial or classified as “provoked,” the dog in question may be abandoned or euthanized, so it’s important to keep both children and dogs safe by preventing dog bites wherever possible.

 To reduce the number of injuries to people and the risk of relinquishment of dogs who bite, American Humane offers the following suggestions:

-- Never approach an unknown dog or a dog that is alone without an owner, and always ask for permission before petting the dog.
+- Never approach an unknown dog or a dog that is alone without an owner, and always ask for permission before petting a dog.

-- Never approach an injured animal – find an adult who can get the help s/he needs
+- Never approach an injured animal – find an adult who can get help.

 - Never approach a dog that is eating, sleeping or nursing puppies.

-- Don’t poke, hit, pull, pinch or tease a dog.
+- Don’t ever poke, hit, pull, pinch or tease a dog.

 For Dog Owners: